ocha221/mojinet/README.md

 [![Python 3.13](https://img.shields.io/badge/python-3.13-blue.svg)](https://www.python.org/downloads/)

-Tooling for the etl character database & a deep learning model for Japanese character recognition using the [ConvNeXt](https://github.com/facebookresearch/ConvNeXt) architecture.
-Built through transfer learning on the [ETL文字データベース](http://etlcdb.db.aist.go.jp/?lang=ja).
+Tooling for the etl character database [ETL文字データベース](http://etlcdb.db.aist.go.jp/?lang=ja).
 ## 概要 Overview

 The project is meant to streamline the process of working with the ETL Character Database, offering simple, high-performance preprocessing tools and dataset preparation utilities for Japanese character recognition models.
 Near every task is parallelised with the MapReduce paradigm in mind.